 The audit committee is also a sub-committee of the board of trustees.
-Its purpose is to maintain an oversight of the Academy Trust's governance, risk management, internal control and value for money framework, and provides assurance to the board of trustees that risks are being adequately identified and managed.
+Its purpose is to maintain an oversight of the academy trust's governance, risk management, internal control and value for money framework, and provides assurance to the board of trustees that risks are being adequately identified and managed.
+During the year the audit committee conducted detailed reviews of business continuity, GDPR and risk processes.